These chocolate raisin cookies are a fantastic! And they just happen to be one of those fairly simple drop cookie recipes!

 Tis true, this another Italian dessert recipe that uses alcohol.
 We do that a lot!
-Again, many of our recipes can be modified.
+BUT don't let that stop you.
+Many of our recipes can be modified.
 See substitutions section below if you have questions.

 * 1 cup butter, softened